 Several scientifically proven medications and therapies can help reduce medication-induced hair loss and stimulate your follicles for hair growth.
 The most frequently recommended hair growth drug is Minoxidil.
 Most often used topically, it dilates the blood vessels in your scalp, allowing more oxygen and nutrients to reach your hair follicles [12].
 However, make sure you get a medical professional’s recommendation before taking any hair growth medication, as it may have unwanted side effects or interfere with your current treatments.

-As for some of the most efficient therapies, you can try derma rolling for hair growth (you can even use a derma roller and Minoxidil together for enhanced hair growth), as well as red light therapy for hair
+As for some of the most efficient therapies, you can try derma rolling for hair growth (you can even use a derma roller and Minoxidil together for enhanced hair growth), as well as red light therapy for hair.

-While you may be on a strict diet that helps you manage your diabetes or achieve weight loss, it is still important to get the nutrients your body needs.
-Some vitamin deficiencies (such as vitamin D for hair or Vitamin E for hair) can cause hair loss, among other complications, so it may be a good idea to supplement the micronutrients you are not getting from your diet.
+While you may be on a strict diet that helps you manage your diabetes or lose weight, it is still important to get the nutrients your body needs.
+Some vitamin deficiencies (such as vitamin D for hair or Vitamin E for hair) can cause temporary hair loss, among other complications, so it may be a good idea to supplement the micronutrients you are not getting from your diet.

 Excessive heat styling can lead to dry, brittle hair that is easy to break.
 This hair breakage can add to your Moujanaro hair loss.
 So it may be best to let your hair dry naturally and use cooler settings on your heat-styling devices.

 Spending a long time in the sunlight is not good for your hair, as it can dry out your strands.
-Make sure to wear a hat when going out in hot weather, to avoid summer hair loss
+Make sure to wear a hat when going out in hot weather, to avoid summer hair loss.

 Tight hairstyles, such as braids or ponytails can cause hair loss.
 That is because they can lead to a condition called traction alopecia, where constant tension placed on your hair follicles damages them, making them temporarily unable to produce hair in the most affected areas (usually, the hairline and fringe).
 Wearing heavy hair extensions can cause hair loss as well, through the same mechanism.